youyanggu/covid19_projections/about.md

 #### Second lockdown

 In the case where the infections curve begin to rise exponentially after a reopening, it may become necessary for regions to impose a second lockdown.
-Starting from our May 1 projections, we began modeling the concept of this second lockdown, which we estimate will happen approximately 30 days after the reopening.
-A second lockdown is only necessarsy if the R is greater than 1.
+Starting from our May 1 projections, we began incorporating into our model the concept of a second lockdown, which we estimate will happen approximately 30 days after the reopening.
+A second lockdown is only necessary if the effective reproductive number (R) is greater than 1.

 [Back to Top](#top)